top of page

 Q. Is Vaulting a Safe Sport?

 A. Yes, according to the American Vaulting Association, vaulting is the safest of the equestrian sports, and is also documented as safer than riding bicycles, playing on playground equipment, participating in baseball and softball, skating, soccer, and trampolines.
 Vaulting is always done in a very controlled environment—in a fully enclosed arena, in a consistent, large circle, in soft footing, with the horse attached to a "longe" line and controlled by an experienced trainer (called a longeur).
 Vaulters are taught to condition their bodies with stretching and strengthening exercises, and are also taught safe mounts and dismounts at all levels.
 Also, most exercises are learned on a stationary apparatus, called a vaulting barrel, before they are performed on the horse.
-With its stringent reporting guidelines for member clubs, the AVA safety reports show that most vaulting injuries are comparable to those seen in gymnastics.
 While it can be a thrilling spectator sport, vaulting has a lower injury rate than many other everyday activities.

 Q. What should I wear to class?